dascentral/nextjs-scaffold/README.md

 ## Getting Started

-To get started with local development, first install the Node.js dependencies and the boot up the development server:
+To get started with local development, first install the Node.js dependencies and then boot up the development server:

 ```shell
 # install Node.js dependencies